BlackJar72/HOXRoomSegmentation/README.md

 (with either legs or pews), and a tail area (with not much going one).
 Now think of a barracks with rows of beds.
 Turn off symmetry, and immagine with bathroom stalls or bowling lanes.
 The possibiliies are endless, though, admittedly, far from all incompasing.

+This is also likely to more powerful and ultimately simpler than coding special rules for individual prefab types.